Bhakti Yoga & The Other Three Types of Yoga in the Bhagavad Gita

 Bhakti-yoga

-The main difference between bhakti-yoga and all the previous methods described is the ‘transfer of responsibility’ as recently explained in the lecture ‘Decoding the Bhagavad Gita’ by Swami Vishwarevatikaanta.
-Unlike the self effort of the previous methods, bhakti-yoga involves the help of another being - the Supreme Being.
+The main difference between bhakti-yoga and all the previous methods described is the ‘transfer of responsibility’ as explained in the lecture ‘Decoding the Bhagavad Gita’ by Swami VishwaRevatikaanta.
+Unlike the self-effort of the previous methods, bhakti-yoga involves the help of another being, the Supreme Being.
 And it is only sincere love which attracts this being.

 - Paramahamsa Vishwananda

-As bhakti yoga is an experience of relationship to God, it still requires your genuine participation.
+As bhakti-yoga is an experience of a relationship with God, it still requires your genuine participation.
 In summary, here’s how we can implement what has been highlighted in this article step by step:

-1. Develop a mood of detachment through karma-yoga described in the earlier chapters of the Bhagavad Gita.
-This includes engaging with the work and daily activity life presents you, free of selfish motive or attachment to outcome.
+1. Develop a mood of detachment through karma-yoga, as described in the earlier chapters of the Bhagavad Gita.
+This includes engaging with the work and daily activity life presents you, free of selfish motives or attachment to the outcome.

-3. Sadhana (Atma Kriya Yoga, japa, kirtan) have all been given for the purpose to cultivate this bhakti, and remember God in all we do.
+3. Sadhana—spiritual practices like Atma Kriya Yoga, japa, and kirtanhave all been given for the purpose of cultivating this bhakti and remembering God in all we do.

 4. Finally, one will be in a position to truly perform a meditation practice in which consciousness remains absorbed in God.

-With this in depth journey through yoga, we begin to see how all encompassing it is, as a way of life.
-To experience this ‘union’ which yoga infers in its own etymology, there are many methods.
+With this in-depth journey through yoga, we begin to see how all-encompassing it is as a way of life.
+To experience this ‘union’ that yoga infers in its own etymology, there are many methods.
 But as the river flowing to the ocean naturally takes the path of least resistance, may we be like the river and discover the ease of union through bhakti (devotion), which the science of yoga revealed long ago.

 Discover Bhakti-yoga